Busting the Top 3 Myths About Electric Vehicles

 EV owners also get the added satisfaction of knowing they are helping the environment.
 With no tailpipe, EVs produce far less carbon dioxide–equivalent emissions.
 That means cleaner air for everyone.

-If you’re interested in making the switch from a gas-powered vehicle to an electric one, or you have further questions, lge-ku.com/ev is a full-service EV pit stop, with answers to FAQs, a savings calculator, plus information on the many different types of EVs, where to buy them and links to find available rebates, incentives and tax credits.
-The site also allows you to map out public charging stations near you, so LG&E can help power you through your day.
+If you’re interested in making the switch from a gas-powered vehicle to an electric one, or you have further questions, lge-ku.com/ev is a full-service EV pit stop, with answers to FAQs, plus information on the many different types of EVs, where to buy them and links to find available rebates, incentives and tax credits.
+The site also allows you to map out public charging stations near you, so KU can help power you through your day.